newrelic/helm-charts/library/common-library/DEVELOPERS.md

 This is the same as the idiomatic `CHART-NAME.chart` that is created when you use `helm create`.

 It is mostly useless for chart writers.
-It is used internally for templating the labels but there is no reason to keep them "private".
+It is used internally for templating the labels but there is no reason to keep it "private".

 Usage:
 ```mustache